 You could be:

 carrying out tests, collecting information, analysing results and writing reports

 doing research into animal diseases, pest control, or the use of chemicals in farming

 assessing and improving the ways in which farm produce is handled and preserved

 investigating the benefits of introducing genetically modified (GM) crops

-meeting companies which produce seeds or chemicals for farming or horticulture, to talk about their products.
+meeting companies which produce seeds or chemicals for farming to talk about their products.

 working out better ways of breeding and keeping livestock

 developing new crops

 visiting farmers to give advice on improving their farming practices